Wanna show more than just your mug on Facebook Live?

 (Not that there’s anything wrong with your mug – it’s just nice to have options!)

-(You could technically do it in the past with a DIY, third-party sort of workaround, but now it’s built right in!)
+You could technically Facebook screenshare in the past with a Facebook screen sharing extension, but now it’s built right in!

 And just like they did when they first added live desktop broadcasting in the first place, Facebook just opened some SERIOUS doors for creating and sharing new types of video content.

 How To Take Advantage of Facebook Live Screen Share